offbynull/watchdog/README.md

 Direct method references, however, don't work the same way.
 If a method reference isn't to a watched method and the watchdog timer elapses, it won't break out until it returns to (or it enters into) a watched method.

-For example, the following 2 lines do the same thing but they aren't equivalent...
+For example, the following 2 lines do the same thing: process a stream of longs...

 ```java
 LongStream.range(0L, 9999999L).forEach(x -> System.out.println(x)); // WILL break out of forEach()  -- lambda
 LongStream.range(0L, 9999999L).forEach(System.out::println);        // WON'T break out of forEach() -- direct method reference
 ```

+In the example above, both lines do the same thing but they aren't equivalent.
+The first line takes in a lambda, and as such it can break out of the stream because that lambda routes back to a static method in the class that it's in.
+The second line is a direct method reference, so it won't be able to break out of the stream.

 Also, be careful when passing around lambdas created inside of watched methods.
-If a lambda runs outside of a watched context, it will instantly throw an exception.
+If they run outside of a watched context, an exception will be thrown.
 For example...

 ```java
 IntSupplier supplier = WatchdogLauncher.watch(10000L, wd -> { return WatchedClass.get(); });